New York, July 19, 2011

 You should consider the investment objectives, risks, charges and expenses carefully before investing.
 Please call 877 518-9161, or go to tiaa-cref.org for a current prospectus that contains this and other information.
 Please read the prospectus carefully before investing.

-TIAA-CREF Individual & Institutional Services, LLC, and Teachers Personal Investors Services, Inc., members FINRA, distribute securities products.
+TIAA-CREF Individual & Institutional Services, LLC, Teachers Personal Investors Services, Inc., and Nuveen Securities, LLC, Members FINRA and SIPC, distribute securities products.
 Annuity contracts and certificates are issued by Teachers Insurance and Annuity Association (TIAA) and College Retirement Equities Fund (CREF), New York, NY

 Not all retirement plan providers were created equal.
 See the awards TIAA-CREF has earned from our industry